Sepp Straffner

-Sepp Straffner (31 January 1875 Bad Goisern - 29 October 1952) was an Austrian federal railway official and politician in the Greater German People's Party.
+Sepp Straffner (31 January 1875 Bad Goisern – 29 October 1952) was an Austrian federal railway official and politician in the Greater German People's Party.
 He was a pupil at Hallstatt near Salzkammergut, then a student in the Forestry Service at Goisern.
 He attended high school in Linz.
 Between 1899 and 1907 he was an official with the Tyrol and Salzburg service of the State Railways at Innsbruck.
 He went on to study law at the universities of Vienna and Innsbruck (PhD 1913).

 Politics

 Straffner was active in Georg von Schönerer's German National Movement (Deutschnationale Bewegung).
-He was a member of the council of Saalfelden, the Tyrolean Landtag and from 1918-1919 member of the Tyrolean government.
+He was a member of the council of Saalfelden, the Tyrolean Landtag and from 1918 to 1919 member of the Tyrolean government.
 In 1919 he was successful in the Constitutional Assembly elections, becoming a member of the Republic of German-Austria legislature, and from 1920 to 1923 and 1927 to 1934 a deputy in the National Council.
-In 1930-31 and 1932–33, he served as third president of the National Council.
+In 1930–31 and 1932–33, he served as third president of the National Council.